-Generally, the Company considers advances to subsidiaries and amount due from an associate have low credit risk.
-The Company assumes that there is a significant increase in credit risk when the subsidiaries' and associate's financial position deteriorates significantly.
+Generally, the Group or the Company considers advances to subsidiaries and amount due from an associate have low credit risk.
+The Group or the Company assumes that there is a significant increase in credit risk when the subsidiaries' and associate's financial position deteriorates significantly.
 As the Group or the Company is able to determine the timing of payments of the amounts due when they are payable, the Group or the Company considers the advances to be in default when the subsidiaries or associate are not able to pay when demanded.
-The Company considers amounts due from subsidiaries or associate to be credit impaired when:
+The Group or the Company considers amounts due from subsidiaries or associate to be credit impaired when: